Ready to find the perfect college degree?

 - fulfilling work

 Professors typically earn more, but it’s easier to become a secondary school teacher.

 There’s no such thing as a degree in program management.
 That means hiring managers for these positions are open to applicants from many academic backgrounds.
 History majors can turn their long nights in the library into a high-paying job by pursuing this route.
 Project managers must be highly organized and capable of motivating others to keep projects on track.
 They can work at non-profits or Fortune 500 corporations.
 An internship, senior thesis or leadership role in an on-campus group can help demonstrate project management skills for history majors.

 History majors don’t have to settle for crumbs from the employment table.
-With the right planning and an open mind, students can find history degree jobs with great pay, great benefits and great job satisfaction.
+With the right planning and an open mind, students can find history degree jobs with:

 - 30 Best History Degree Online Programs (Bachelor’s)

 - In What Ways Can a History Major Provide Litigation Support?